ChuseCubr/mini-ryoku/README.md

 Mouse keys are set up in a similar way to the nav cluster keys.
 Left/right scrolling isn't common, so you can map other keys there if it suits you better.

 The media keys are also extra keys I don't use much.
 I recommend that you use these keys if you want to modify this layout.

+# Alternate Layouts

+Check out the [branches](https://github.com/ChuseCubr/mini-ryoku/branches) for alternatives like one with a [repeat key implementation](https://github.com/ChuseCubr/mini-ryoku/tree/repeat_key).